statsmaths/blog/_posts/2017-06-08-dtv-face-detection.md

 ![search results](https://statsmaths.github.io/blog/assets/2017-06-08-dtv-face-detection/img07.png)

-With only a slight tweak of the code, I also decided to save a version of just the face into a seperate file.
+With only a slight tweak of the code, I also decided to save a version of just the face into a separate file.
 In our example, the extracted face is this:

 ![search results](https://statsmaths.github.io/blog/assets/2017-06-08-dtv-face-detection/img06.png)